Fra179/blockchainlab/README.md

 ## 🚦 Getting Started

 1. Download the latest jar from [`github.com/danielfalbo/blockchainlab/releases`](https://github.com/danielfalbo/blockchainlab/releases)
-2. Run `java -jar blockchainlab.jar` to launch the app in interactive mode
+2. Run `java -jar blockchainlab.jar` to launch the app in interactive mode: it will guide you in the desing of an experiment.

 ## 🧫 Example Experiments